Freedom in the World

 Freedom of assembly is generally respected.
 Freedom of association is constitutionally guaranteed, but is limited for public servants.
 The government upholds the right to form civic groups, and civil society organizations in the Dominican Republic are some of the best organized and most effective in Latin America.
 Labor unions are similarly well organized.
 Although legally permitted to strike, they are often subject to government crackdowns.
 In November 2012, police used tear gas and fired guns on union-led demonstrators protesting tax reforms deemed to be unfavorable to the working class; several protestors were wounded.

 The Dominican Republic is a major transit hub for South American drugs, mostly cocaine, en route to the United States.
 Local, Puerto Rican, and Colombian drug smugglers use the country as both a command-and-control center and a transshipment point.
-The connection between drug smuggling and involvement by elements in the Dominican Republic’s police and army remains a major concern.
-In September 2011, prosecutors from U.S. federal courts indicated that Colombian drug smugglers had in at least three cases even been able to use Dominican military facilities to transfer narcotics.
-In October 2012, Francisco Hiraldo Guerrero, the former chief operating officer of the National Drug Control Directorate, was arrested and extradited to the United States for allegedly trafficking cocaine.
+Involvement by elements in the Dominican Republic’s police and army in drug smuggling remains a major concern.
+In 2013, Dominican police operations on the outskirts of Santo Domingo discovered for the first time in the Caribbean a cocaine-processing laboratory.

 The mistreatment of Haitian migrants continues to mar the Dominican Republic’s international reputation, but no strategy has been adopted to handle this growing problem.
 The 2010 constitution removed the possibility of Dominican citizenship for children born of illegal Haitian migrants.
 Despite important advances in relations with Haiti, especially after the January 2010 earthquake, Dominican authorities continued to illegally deprive Dominicans of Haitian descent of their nationality, leaving them without access to health care, education, employment, or the right to vote.
 This virtual statelessness increases their chance of being subjected to arbitrary detentions and mass expulsion, without judicial review, and in violation of bilateral agreements with Haiti.
-Mass deportations of Haitians illegally in the Dominican Republic continued in 2012.
+In October 2013, the Constitutional Court ruled that a 2010 law limiting Dominican citizenship to children born to legal immigrants could be retroactively applied; the decision could strip four generations of Dominicans of Haitian descent—about 250,000 Dominicans—of their citizenship.